BXSu/Rcourse3assignment/Codebook.md

 ```

 ## 3.1 Make a table for test data
 This chunk opens the data collected for the test group and labels each column with 'features'.
-It then add two columns: Activity and Subject to create a new table called test_df.
+It then adds two columns: Activity and Subject to create a new table called test_df.

 ```{r}
 x_test <- read.table("./dataset/UCI HAR Dataset/test/X_test.txt")